-She has given presentations on the writers, including film showings, for lifelong learning programs at the University of Miami, Florida International University, and Nova Southeastern University, as well as for the Wolfsonian, the English-Speaking Union, and local museums and libraries.
+She has given presentations on the writers, including film showings, for lifelong learning programs in the United States as well as the United Kingdom.
 Dr. Donnelly has also led informal ‘Such Friends’ walking tours of the Left Bank of Paris, and organized the ‘Such Friends’ tour of Ireland for the 100th anniversaries of James Joyce’s Bloomsday and the Abbey Theatre.
-She gave four presentations on Fitzgerald for the Florida Center for the Book as part of ‘The Big Read: The Great Gatsby in spring of 2009.
+She has organized and led a tour of the Bloomsbury sites in Kent and Sussex for private American clients.

 Dr. Donnelly has applied her studies of creative people to teaching and training in public relations and advertising for universities and corporations, and on Semester at Sea where she adapted her creativity and marketing communications courses to include assignments in European and Asian ports.

-As Senior Lecturer in Public Relations at Birmingham City [UK] University, she teaches for the Chartered Institute in Public Relations [CIPR] Diploma Program.
-Dr. Donnelly has recently completed a Master’s in Education as well as the National Academy of Writing [NAW] diploma program at the university.
+Since retiring as a Senior Lecturer in Public Relations at Birmingham City University [BCU], she has taught for Boston University’s Study Abroad program in London and the University of Worcester in Jinan, China.
+Dr. Donnelly has completed a Master’s in Education as well as the National Academy of Writing [NAW] diploma program at BCU.
 Her pieces ‘Packing My Students Away’ and ‘On Seeing Picasso’s Portrait of Gertrude Stein for the Second Time, June 9, 2002’ have been included in the first and third anthologies of the NAW program.

-Dr. Donnelly began blogging in 2002 and has self-published blooks of her blogs as part of her Gypsy Teacher series chronicling her travels with her Irish husband Tony.
-These are available at www.lulu.com/spotlight/gypsyteacher, and you can follow her @gypsyteacher1.
+Dr. Donnelly began blogging in 2002 and has self-published blooks of her blogs as part of her Gypsy Teacher series chronicling her travels with her Irish husband Tony Dixon.
+These are available at www.lulu.com/spotlight/gypsyteacher, and you can follow her @gypsyteacher1 or @suchfriends.

-Dr. Donnelly lives with her Irish husband, Tony Dixon, and their cats William Butler Yeats (Willie) and Lady Augusta Gregory (Gussie), in Birmingham, UK.
+Dr. Donnelly lives with Tony Dixon, and their cats William Butler Yeats (Willie) and Lady Augusta Gregory (Gussie), in Birmingham, UK.